fhoedemakers/PicoSystem_InfoNes/README.md

 [![Video](https://img.youtube.com/vi/cA9mOWZZN6I/0.jpg)](https://youtu.be/cA9mOWZZN6I)

-## Uploading games and flashing the emulator
+## Software installation

+### flashing the emulator and uploading games to the PicoSystem using a Windows App
 Since there is no SD card slot available, a companion app for Microsoft Windows is created that lets the user choose games and flash them to the Pico.
 [More information here](https://github.com/fhoedemakers/PicoSystemInfoNesLoader).
 The app is included in the latest release.
 The application also allows you to flash the emulator when not installed or a newer version is available.
 No more need for manually flashing.

 ![image](assets/Screen.png)

-## Manually flashing the PicoSystem
+### Manually flashing the emulator on PicoSystem
+If you don't want or can't to use the Windows Application

 - Download **PicoSystem_InfoNes.uf2** from the [releases page](https://github.com/fhoedemakers/PicoSystem_InfoNes/releases/latest).
 - Connect PicoSystem using an USB-C cable to your computer.
 Make sure the PicoSystem is switched off.
 - Push and hold the X button then the power-on button.
 Release the buttons and the drive RPI-RP2 appears on your computer.
 - Drag and drop the UF2 file on to the RPI-RP2 drive.
 The PicoSystem will reboot and will now run the emulator.

-## Manually uploading a game
+### Manually uploading a game
+If you don't want or can't to use the Windows Application

 Load single game rom by setting the device in BOOTSEL mode.
 (Connect to computer then Hold X and power on device) The ROM should be placed at address **0x10110000**, and can be  transferred using [picotool](https://github.com/raspberrypi/picotool).